InterLinked1/lbbs/README.rst

 * :code:`transfers.conf` - File transfer configuration

-Additionally, the MailScript rules engine uses a script file called :code:`.rules` in the root maildir and the user's root maildir for manipulating messages.
+Additionally, the MailScript rules engine uses a script file called :code:`.rules` in the user's root maildir (and :code:`before.rules` and :code:`after.rules` in the root maildir for global filtering) for manipulating messages.
 A sample MailScript rules file is in :code:`configs/.rules` (though this is not a config file, but a sample rule script file).

 User Configuration